RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (4) Possible properties list

-  Shows a list of selectable exif properties.
+  Shows a list of selectable EXIF properties.
 Inverted items are selected

 ---
 #### Display: Gallery View

+Gallery view appears when the user selected a gallery with a click on the gallery thumbs It displays image thumbs with information about the imaged

 ![Image manipulation](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/config.display.galleryView.png?raw=true)